 7 Skills Contact Center Agent Must-Have

 An agent’s major task is to communicate with callers/customers.
-This makes it imperative for agents to be an effective communicator.
+This makes it imperative for agents to be effective communicators.
 To be a top-notch communicator, agents are expected to involve themselves in listening, understanding, and conveying the solution to the customer.
-It is not just about speaking clear but also about using correct terms, phrases, easy vocab and offering the human touch.
-In addition to verbal skills, an agent requires to have good written communication skills as well since contact centers are becoming omnichannel that involve texting, emailing and more.
+It is not just about speaking clear but also about using correct terms, phrases, easy vocab, and offering the human touch.
+In addition to verbal skills, an agent requires to have good written communication skills as well since contact centers are becoming omnichannel that involve texting, emailing, and more.
 Communication skill is a mandatory competency required by any agent.

 Time is one of the most essential elements to look forward to.
 It is crucial for both customers and the organization.
 Agents need to have a good presence of mind to swiftly respond to queries and adhere to timelines.
-Such prompt deliveries save customers from being kept on hold and agents have reduced Average Handle Time (AHT) that allows them to take more calls.
-Flexible and organized behavior of agents makes them more time-bound, thus completing their tasks and calls efficiently.
+Such prompt deliveries save customers from being kept on hold and agents have reduced Average Handle Time (AHT) allowing them to take more calls.
+The flexible and organized behavior of agents makes them more time-bound, thus completing their tasks and calls efficiently.

 Another essential skill to monitor is the knowledge retention capability of an agent.
-They are the face of the business that makes imperative for agents to have complete and proper knowledge of the company, its products, services, processes, and more.
-This makes the agent more confident and grows customer’s trust in the company.
+They are the face of the business that makes it imperative for agents to have complete and proper knowledge of the company, its products, services, processes, and more.
+This makes the agent more confident and grows customers’ trust in the company.
 Also, an enhanced knowledge base helps in up-selling and cross-selling.
-Knowledge retention benefits in remembering the interaction that happened with the customer for agents to create informative call context notes and call wrap up summary.
+Knowledge retention benefits in remembering the interaction that happened with the customer for agents to create informative call context notes and call wrap-up summaries.
 A more informed discussion is likely to create a positive patient experience.
 Further, an agent with has an attitude of improvement or desire to learn more about skills or technology is a source of revenue for the organization.

 It is imperative to judge an agent on the grounds of calmness under pressure.
 It is the toughest task as the agent is required to deal with numerous calls daily.
 The caller might yell, refuse to hear, repeat their concerns and more.
 In such scenarios, it is necessary to remain calm and understand the pain points of customers.
 An agent needs to have empathy for the caller and step in their shoes to know that the solution matters a lot for them.
 Such an attitude makes them a good listener to pitch relevant information or offer to new and existing customers.
 This quality differentiates a good caller from a great caller.

-In addition to the skills, efficiency of an agent is also impacted by
+In addition to the skills, the efficiency of an agent is also impacted by

 To wrap up, the performance of a contact center is majorly dependent on an agent, which makes it imperative to do a wise selection.
 But it also requires timely grooming of employees and providing them with required contact center software solutions by NovelVox that minimizes the roadblocks.